dreamportdev/Osdev-Notes/06_Userspace/03_Handling_Interrupts.md

 ### Software Interrupts

 On `x86(_64)` IDT entries have a 2-bit DPL field.
 The DPL (Descriptor Privilege Level) represents the highest ring that is allowed to call that interrupt from software.
-This is usually left to zero as default, meaning that ring 0 can use the `int` instruction to trigger an interrupt from software, but all rings higher than 0 will cause a a general protection fault.
+This is usually left to zero as default, meaning that ring 0 can use the `int` instruction to trigger an interrupt from software, but all rings higher than 0 will cause a general protection fault.
 This means that user mode software (ring 3) will always trigger a #GP instead of being able to call an interrupt handler.

 While this is a good default behaviour, as it stops a user program from being able to call the page fault handler for example, it presents a problem: without the use of dedicated instructions (which may not exist), how do we issue a system call?